jedevc/fyp-report/report.md

 programs such as CyberFirst [@cyberfirst].

-However, while CTFs have become more widespread, few innovations have changed how they are fundamentally run -- while some software platforms for hosting scoreboard software have been developed, very little effort has been made to standardise the process by which challenges are developed and hosted.
+However, while CTFs have become more widespread, few innovations have changed how they are fundamentally run; while some software platforms for hosting scoreboard software have been developed, very little effort has been made to standardise the process by which challenges are developed and hosted.
 This means that for every CTF, challenges must be painstakingly developed